Eugene, Oregon: Religion

 Religious institutions of higher learning in Eugene include Bushnell University and New Hope Christian College.
 Bushnell University (formerly Northwest Christian University), founded in 1895, has ties with the Christian Church (Disciples of Christ).
 New Hope Christian College (formerly Eugene Bible College) originated with the Bible Standard Conference in 1915, which joined with Open Bible Evangelistic Association to create Open Bible Standard Churches in 1932.
 Eugene Bible College was started from this movement by Fred Hornshuh in 1925.

 There are two Eastern Orthodox Church parishes in Eugene: St John the Wonderworker Orthodox Christian Church in the Historic Whiteaker Neighborhood and Saint George Greek Orthodox Church.

 There are six Roman Catholic parishes in Eugene as well: St. Mary Catholic Church, St. Jude Catholic Church, St. Mark Catholic Church, St. Peter Catholic Church, St. Paul Catholic Church, and St. Thomas More Catholic Church.

 Eugene also has a Ukrainian Catholic Church named Nativity of the Mother of God.

 There is a mainline Protestant contingency in the city as well—such as the largest of the Lutheran Churches, Central Lutheran near the U of O Campus and the Episcopal Church of the Resurrection.

 The Eugene area has a sizeable LDS Church presence, with three stakes, consisting of 23 congregations (wards and branches).
 The Church of Jesus Christ announced plans in April 2020 to build a temple in Eugene.

 The greater Eugene-Springfield area also has a Jehovah's Witnesses presence with five Kingdom Halls, several having multiple congregations in one Kingdom Hall.

 The Reconstructionist Temple Beth Israel is Eugene's largest Jewish congregation.
 It was also, for many decades, Eugene's only synagogue, until Orthodox members broke away in 1992 and formed "Congregation Ahavas Torah".

 Eugene has a community of some 140 Sikhs, who have established a Sikh temple.

+Eugene has a Baháʼí Faith center.

 The 340-member congregation of the Unitarian Universalist Church in Eugene (UUCE) purchased the former Eugene Scottish Rite Temple in May 2010, renovated it, and began services there in September 2012.

 Saraha Nyingma Buddhist Temple in Eugene opened in 2012 in the former site of the Unitarian Universalist Church.

 The First Congregational Church, UCC is a large progressive Christian Church with a long history of justice focused ministries and a very active membership.
-Three years ago, the congregation coordinated with the Connections Program of the St Vincent DePaul organization to provide transitional homes for two unhoused families on the church's property.
+Three years ago, the congregation coordinated with the Connections Program of the St Vincent DePaul organization to provide transitional homes for two homeless families on the church's property.
 Through life - skills support and training and a more stable housing situation these families are then able to make their way into independent living.